 Having a meal plan in place can help you stick to your health goals.
 That frozen pizza after a long day of work won’t be nearly as tempting when you’ve already planned your dinner ahead of time.

-Once you have equipped your kitchen, you’re ready to start the actual meal planning process.
-No matter what type of meal planner you are, or what motivations you have for meal planning, there are ten simple steps you can follow to learn how to create a meal plan that works for you.
+Once you’ve equipped your kitchen, you’re ready to start the actual meal-planning process.
+No matter what type of meal planner you are or what motivations you have for meal planning, there are 10 simple steps you can follow to learn how to create a meal plan that works for you.

 Step 1: Define your goals